A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic

 \subsection{Numerical results}

-Table \ref{tab: numerical_results_small_density} presents averaged results of solving the small(S) and large(L) scale instances with the parameters as defined in Table \ref{tab: parameters_low_density} and quadratic matrices nonzero densities being set to 1\%.
+Table \ref{tab: numerical_results_small_density} presents averaged results of solving the small (S) and large (L) scale instances with the parameters as defined in Table \ref{tab: parameters_low_density} and $Q$ and $U$ matrices nonzero densities being set to 1\%.
 We compared the time required to solve the instances with the proposed \textit{p}-BnB method against solving them directly with the Gurobi solver (Full scale).
 The columns ``\textit{p}-BnB (FWPH)'' and ``\textit{p}-BnB (BM)'' report the solution for \textit{p}-BnB method when employing FWPH and proximal bundle method as a solution method for nodes sub-problems, respectively.
-Each cell in the ``Solution time'' section represents the average solution time value for 5 instances generated using 5 different random seeds but with an identical number of scenarios, as well as the same number of first- and second-stage variables and constraints per scenario.
+Each cell in the ``Solution time'' section represents the average solution time value for 5 instances generated using 5 different random seeds.
 It is worth mentioning that when calculating the average value for the column ``Full-scale'' we have only considered the instances for which the Gurobi solver could generate a solution within one hour.